platformsh/platformsh-docs/docs/src/configuration/services/_index.md

 ### 1. Configure the service

-All service configuration happens in the configuration file (`.platform/services.yaml`) in your Git repository.
+All service configuration happens in the services configuration file (`.platform/services.yaml`) in your Git repository.

 Configure your service in the following pattern: